OGRECave/scape/Docs/ProgrammersGuide.md

 ## C++ architecture

-The codebase is split into two major components: The Engine library and the Editor application.
-All UI-related code can be found in the Editor project.
+The codebase is split into two major components: The Engine library and the qtEditor application.
+All UI-related code can be found in the qtEditor project.
 Everything else is in Engine.
-Each project is further grouped by functionality into subfolders.
-A description of the function of each source code file in these subfolders written in their header file.
+The Engine project is further grouped by functionality into subfolders.
+A functional description of each source code file in these subfolders can be found in the corresponding header file.

-  - */Editor* - GUI/wxWidgets-related code
+  - */qtEditor* - GUI/Qt-related code
-      - */Application* - 'main' function and application class
-      - */Controls* - Custom drag / spinner wxWidget implemention
-      - */PCH* - Precompiled headers
-      - */Resources* - Icons
+      - */res* - Icons / Images
-      - */Utils* - Miscellaneous helper functions and classes
-      - */Windows* - GUI windows, dialogs and panels
   - */Engine* - 2D/3D-related code
       - */EngineCore* - Management and control of world, sky and cameras, as well as (UI) properties and settings